Scripting 6.4. Files

 fileReadable (fileName$)

 which returns 1 (true) if the file exists and can be read, and 0 (false) otherwise.
-Note that fileName$ is taken relatively to the directory where the script is saved; for instance, if your script is in the directory Paolo/project1, then the file name "hello.wav" refers to Paolo/project1/hello.wav, the file name "yesterday/hello.wav" refers to Paolo/project1/yesterday/hello.wav, and the file name "../project2/hello.wav" refers to Paola/project2/hello.wav (".." goes one directory up).
-You can also use full path names such as "C:/Documents and Settings/Paolo/project1/hello.wav" on Windows and "/Users/Paolo/project1/hello.wav" on the Mac.
+Note that fileName$ is taken relatively to the folder where the script is saved; for instance, if your script is in the folder Paolo/project1, then the file name “hello.wav” refers to Paolo/project1/hello.wav, the file name “yesterday/hello.wav” refers to Paolo/project1/yesterday/hello.wav, and the file name “../project2/hello.wav” refers to Paolo/project2/hello.wav (“..” goes one folder up).
+You can also use full path names such as C:/Users/Paolo/project1/hello.wav on Windows and /Users/Paolo/project1/hello.wav on the Mac.

-To read the contents of an existing text file into a string variable, you use
+To read the contents of an existing text file into a string variable or into a numeric variable, you use

 Example: reading a settings file